ErnestasJa/TheEngine/README.md

 # TheEngine
-Surelly the best engine one could ever code.
+Surely the best engine one could ever code.